 1. The Management Company of the fund is DWS Investment S.A., a public limited company under Luxembourg law, with its registered office in Luxembourg.
 It was founded on April 15, 1987.
 The Management Company is represented by its Management Board.
-The Management Board may entrust one or more of its members and/or employees of the Management.
+The Management Board may entrust one or more of its members and/or employees of the Management Company with day-to-day management.